How it works

 It has traditionally been seen as too expensive to ask consumers before you start a branding change, during the process, and after the decision.
 But Attest changes that.
 We can help you check in quickly and affordably to make sure you’re on the right lines as you go.

-This set of questions will help you think about your brand’s story: your “why?”
+This set of questions will help you think about your brand’s story, whether you’re in beauty, fintech, or beverage branding: your “why?”
 By putting the reason why you do what you do at the centre of your messaging, the image you will create will be full-bodied and high-impact.

 Many consumer purchases aren’t about logic or reason, but emotion.
 Of course, the product must fill a need, but for your specific brand to be chosen (when in any given space, there are many companies offering the exact same thing), it has to connect emotionally.
 This is especially true if your product is a nice addition to a consumers life, rather than a necessity (if you’re selling bath bombs rather than toothpaste, for example).